 I think we need to stop expecting anything conventional from the creative Godhead, the One who thought up the entire universe.
 It is in His nature to be extraordinary and solve problems with out-of-the-box thinking.

 Actions sometimes speak louder than words.
 Here is one very loud action: the Word became human; the Immortal became mortal; God became one of us.
-He came to our home turf and lived in the neighborhood.
+He entered our home turf and lived in the neighborhood.
 We could literally touch Him.
 We could put a face to His name.
 Looking into His face, we could see the One whose name is “Yahweh saves”, aka Jesus, the Messiah.